 3. Vegetarian diets are associated with a number of health advantages, including lower blood cholesterol levels, lower risk of heart disease, lower blood pressure levels, and lower risk of hypertension and type 2 diabetes.
 Vegetarians tend to have a lower body mass index (in other words, they’re not as fat), and lower overall cancer rates.
 Heart disease and cancer account for 50% of the deaths in the United States.

 Sometimes people caution vegans to be careful not to offend people when they discuss veganism.
 There’s a terrible double standard when we talk about animal abuse.
 If we share information about someone abusing a dog, people are rightfully outraged.
 They want the offender imprisoned or killed.
 If we post information about factory farmers dropping a conscious chicken in scalding hot water, bolting a cow in the forehead and failing to kill him and cutting his limbs off while he is alive, or slicing off a pig’s feet while she squeals, some of the same people tell vegans to stop preaching.
 These animals experience pain, fear, and suffering equally.
 The only difference in their misery is in people’s minds.
 Vegans speak for all animals — not just the cute and cuddly ones.
 Calling standing up for animals “preaching” is a defense mechanism employed by those who don’t want to face their complicity in the abuse of animals.
-We’re not fooled or dissuaded and we will continue to beat the drum of kindness until every cage is empty.

 In Eating Animals, Jonathan Safran Foer explains that 99% of animals eaten today come from factory farms.
 Your free-range chicken is not free-range how you imagine.
 Free-range means the chickens are crammed by the thousands on a factory floor instead of in a cage.
 It’s the same miserable life.
 It’s the difference between being in solitary confinement and a jail cell – neither option is humane for the innocent.